AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_2.md

 <div class="walkthrough" markdown>
 <div markdown>
 **1. Open ParaView.** Launch ParaView from your applications menu or terminal.
-You should see an empty render view with the orientation triad in the bottom-left corner.
+You should see an empty render view with the orientation axis in the bottom-left corner.
 </div>
 <div markdown>
 ![ParaView on launch - empty render view.](../../img/compress_1.png){ #fig-compress-1 width="100%" }